urbanjost/M_sets/README.md

 It requires M_orderpack(3f) as a dependency, which is of course taken care of automatically via fpm(1).

-Currently the allowed sets are vectors of **integer** numbers or arrays of **character** variables. **real** numbers are allowed but "caveat emptor", as comparing floats for equality has issues.
+Currently the allowed sets are vectors of integer numbers or arrays of character variables. real numbers are allowed but "caveat emptor", as comparing floats for equality has issues.
 You may have to condition the float data by converting it to scaled integers or using intrinsics such as NEAREST(3f) to produce the desired results.

 <!--
 M_sets(3f) basically uses some simple calls to the M_orderpack(3f) module that make loose use of memory allocation and space, but are adequate for the vast majority of cases.

+ -- unions, intersection, and set membership.
 -->

 ## Functions